agustin-del-pino/go-parsy/README.md

 ````go
 type Listener[T ast.Node] func(T)
 ````
-Where `T` it will the *Node Type*, beacuse of that the param will be the actual node casted to the specific *Node Type*.
+Where `T` it will the *Node Type*, because of that the param will be the actual node casted to the specific *Node Type*.

 ## Inspector Options
 - `AvoidNil`: ignore the Nodes that are `nil`.

 # Parser Function
-These function are wrapper of a internal parser function that look like this:
+These functions are wrapper of a internal parser function that look like this:

 ````go
 func parse(i *Inspector, p string, s any) error {